Mr-Coxall/Computer-Based-Problem-Solving/docs/functions/functions-with-multiple-parameters.rst

 Functions with Multiple Parameters
 ==================================

 All of the functions that we have looked at to this point, there has been one (1) parameter passed into the function.
 This is not always the case.
 There might be cases where you need to pass in two (2) or more peices of infomation.
 Suppose you have a function that calculates the area of a rectangle.
-In this case unless you are only going to do squares, you will meed a length and a width.
+In this case unless you are only going to do squares, you will need a length and a width.

 Fortunately you can pass multiple parameters into a function.
 The thing to remember is that, since you now have more than one (1) item, the order of the parameters is important, since this is how the computer is going to keep track of the different variables.